mohangk/chatyuk/README.md

 1. There is a DDOS vulnerability with LuaExpat 1.2 that ships with 14.04
 1. HTTPs ?

+## Development

+### Adding tests

+1. Add test file to jasmine/spec/ (plain JS objects) or jasmine/spec/components/ (for React components).
+2. Add a require entry to the relevant spec file in jasmine/spec/suit.js, it should be automatically picked up by browserify and included in the specs.

+### Adding code

+1. Add code to ....

+### React.js component structure

+ - Chatbox
+  - MessagePane (done)
+   - Message (done)
+   - Message
+  - MessageBox
+  - Avatar
+    - LoginForm/LoggedInBox

 ## Notes

   - Parsing links from text - http://stackoverflow.com/questions/37684/how-to-replace-plain-urls-with-links